- Negotiated music licensing agreement for Hypnotic Brass Ensemble

 In 2015, J. Paye & Associates hosted an entertainment law panel event and mixer, with the help of panelist Valincia Saulsberry of Chicagolicious.
 The event was profiled in Rolling Out Magazine.
 Paye was also featured in CBS Chicago’s “Let’s Get Back to Work” series, which highlighted Chicago professionals in six different industries.
 The CBS series focused on helping law school students and returning students understand the possibilities of pursuing a legal degree.

-Paye is on the Associate Board of the Chicago International Film Festival, and a member of the Black Entertainment and Sports Lawyers Association (BESLA).
-Always ready and willing to expand her professional network, she also attended the 2016 BET Awards in Los Angeles.
+Paye is a member of the Black Entertainment and Sports Lawyers Association (BESLA).
+She served on the Associate Board of the Chicago International Film Festival for two years.
+Paye is always ready and willing to expand her professional network and attended the 2016 BET awards in Los Angeles.